Things might get a little dicey here, but it's worth it!

-Enjoy a collection of Mario Oddity articles of mine, some old some new, that are small enough to be on one web page.
-Updated regularly!
+Enjoy a collection of Mario Oddity articles, some old some new, that are small enough to be on one web page.
 Enjoy.

 Yoshi games (that aren’t Yoshi’s Island) sort of get the short end of the stick when it comes memorable Mario games.
 They attempt weird things and just get of forgotten so this article will be based on Yoshi’s Safari (also know as Yoshi’s Road Hunting in Japan).
 Released in 1993 for the SNES, it’s an on rails shooter where you ride Yoshi through Jewelry Land on a quest to assist King Fret and Prince Pine.
 You get to unleash a fury of super scope pellets on goombas, koopas, and even Koopalings in locations that look suspiciously like Super Mario World but aren’t!
 Already things are a little different for Mario.
 Our heroic plumber is only really involved because Peach is friends with the prince.
 We also have locations unlike other games.
 The enemy selection is nice and things get creative with the mechas some enemies and koopalings are armed with.
 Split between the Light and Dark Realm, the game goes along steadily with a map screen for each and colorful graphics.
 There is some platforming, where you must jump over something and sometimes there are branching paths within levels.
 When you finally face Bowser he’s huge, predating that trope in later games’ and armored.
 This game is hardcore!